bill-ash/excel-duckdb/README.md

 The response is a dynamic array which can then be shared, or further analyzed with the full power and might of, microsoft excel.

-Jupyter notebooks no more with excel X duckdb.

 ## Issues

 No testing has been done.

-If you run into issues, ensure that `Microsoft ActiveX Data Objects 6.1 Lirbary` has been toggled as a reference.
+If you run into issues, try toggling off the `Protechted View` check boxes in the trust center, and ensure that `Microsoft ActiveX Data Objects 6.1 Lirbary` has been toggled as a reference from the developer tab.

+- `Developer` Ribbon >> Visual Basic (`alt + F11`)
+- Tools >> References >> `Microsoft ActiveX Data Objects 6.1 Lirbary`

 ## Road Map